Food Waste and The Food Donation Improvement Act of 2021

 - Store bananas, apples, and tomatoes by themselves.

 - Store potatoes in a dry, dark area.

 - Placing a paper towel with greens such as lettuce and spinach will keep them fresh for longer.

 - Refrain from washing berries until you are going to eat them.
 This will prevent them from molding as quickly.

-- Freeze, perserve, or can fruits and vegetables that you don't think you will be able to eat before they go bad.
+- Freeze, preserve, or can fruits and vegetables that you don't think you will be able to eat before they go bad.

 - There are a number of products available that are designed specifically to keep produce fresh for longer.
-Not only will this help you enjoy the food you have spent money on, it will eliminate the need for disposable storage such as ziploc bags or saran wrap.
+Not only will this help you enjoy the food you have spent money on, but it will also eliminate the need for disposable storage such as Ziploc bags or saran wrap.

 - Many fruits and vegetables expire faster when stored improperly.